leadsoftlucas/ravendb-demo/README.md

 Download and run PostgreSQL from [official website](https://www.postgresql.org/download/) if you want to run it locally.
 Run the service.
 Note that here you'll begin to see the difference between a multimodel database made to be simple and a typical relational database that requires several steps to setup, as you'll need to create the database and configure it before running the application.

-You can watch the video below to see how the environment setup comparisson.
+You can watch the video below to see how the environment setup comparison.
 > [![Watch it on YouTube](https://img.youtube.com/vi/ZsEvm4Dl1jI/hqdefault.jpg)
 <br> Watch it on YouTube](https://youtu.be/ZsEvm4Dl1jI)